whelew/MineSweeper/README.md

 ## **Credits**

 - This project required a lot of research and patience.
 I was able to use many helpful resources at my disposal to help me create and finish my website.
 - [Kenny Yip Coding](https://www.youtube.com/@KennyYipCoding) was a helpful youtube channel.
-This is where I got the orignal populate board function from and decided to use that as inspiration and use it as a foundation to my own website.
+This is where I got the original populate board function from and decided to use that as inspiration and use it as a foundation for my own website.
-- [w3schools](https://www.w3schools.com/) was also a helpful website for trouble shooting html, css and js issues.
+- [w3schools](https://www.w3schools.com/) was also a helpful website for troubleshooting html, css and js issues.
-- [stack overflow](https://stackoverflow.com/) was another helpful website for trouble shooting issues.
-This is where I found out about the javascript built in functions.
+- [stack overflow](https://stackoverflow.com/) was another helpful website for troubleshooting issues.
+This is where I found out about the javascript built-in functions.
 - My mentor Luke has also provided me with helpful and useful feedback for me to implement.
 - Icons were used for the footer from [Font Awesome](https://fontawesome.com/icons)